voloda/UnityRegistrationValidator/README.md

 ## Following rules are enforced after registering extension

-* For each registration is tracked depth in containers (starting the container in which resolve starts)
+* For each registration is tracked depth in containers (starting the container in which resolve starts).
 * If you register an object which
  * has dependency resolvable only inside the child container
  * and has ContainerControlledLifetimeManager()
 * the resolve will fail.
-* If you do this without the extension the resolve will succeed but the dependencies were most likely resolved in unexpected way (unless you really know what are you doing)
+* If you do this without the extension the resolve will succeed but the dependencies were most likely resolved in unexpected way (unless you really know what are you doing).

+## Conclusion

+* This extension allows you to validate the expected behavior.
+* Since it may have performance impact (it needs to track all the registrations as well as build operations) it may have negative performance impact.